technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 Deploy resources into your Azure subscription

-This step guides you through using Azure CLI commands from the Azure Cloud Shell to create a resource group and run a Bicep script to deploy the Azure services necessary for completing this exercise into your Azure subscription.
+This step guides you through using Azure CLI commands from Azure Cloud Shell to create a resource group and run a Bicep script to deploy the Azure services necessary for completing this exercise in your Azure subscription.

 >**Note:** If you are doing multiple modules in this learning path, you